Critical Thinking for Schools

 Emotional Intelligence

-Recognizing, understanding, and managing emotions.
+Recognizing, understanding, and managing feelings.

 Media Literacy

-Spotting misinformation and manipulation on social media and building online safety skills.
+Spotting misinformation and manipulation on social media.

 Data Analysis

-Interpreting information and avoiding common statistical mistakes.
+Interpreting information and avoiding common mistakes.

 Thinking Errors